allmeidaapedro/Credit-Risk-Prediction-German-Bank/README.md

 8. Conclude and interpret the model results.
 9. Deploy.

-Each step is approached in detail inside the notebooks, where I explain the decisions I am making.
+Each step is approached in detail inside the notebooks, where I explain the decisions made.

 # 4. Main business insights
 1. Young customers tend to present higher credit risk.
 This makes sense since younger people usually don't have financial stability.